Maharashtra rain: Search for survivors continues, over a lakh evacuated

 “A financial review of the flood damage in the state will be carried out in a couple of days but now the district collectors concerned have been directed to immediately provide food, medicine, clothes and other necessities to the flood victims,” the Chief Minister’s Office said, reported ANI.

+But some residents of Chiplun reportedly sought immediate relief, and not just promises.
+Some even told the media that if the local administration had alerted them about the flood in advance, then they could have saved 50% of their belongings.

+“We have lost everything in the flood,” a woman said.
+“For the last three days, no one came to conduct the panchnama [spot inspection].
+“Now, with the water level receding, we are clearing the debris from our homes and shops.
+If the officials come later and find our area clean, will they give us compensation?”

 Meanwhile, Union minister Narayan Rane and Bharatiya Janata Party leader Devendra Fadnavis went to Taliye village in Mahad, where a landslide had buried homes.
+Rane said damaged houses would be rebuilt under the Pradhan Mantri Awas Yojana after taking suggestions from residents.

-Forty-two bodies have been recovered from the site.
+Forty-three bodies have been recovered from the site.
 “As per villagers, 30 to 40 more bodies are trapped under the debris,” National Disaster Response Force Inspector Rajesh Yewale told ANI.

 On Saturday, the state government had said that Chiplun and Khed towns in Ratnagiri were completely inundated as water was discharged from dams.
 It also said that the cellphone network has been disrupted in several parts and many areas of the district had no electricity.